Becky is a mother who enjoys sharing what she's learned with others.

-I consider this such an important point, especially for a child who is more impulsive or has problems with self control.
-If children hear that they are "bad" or "a brat", they may start to believe the assessment and fuel a self fulfilling prophecy.
+I consider this such an important point, especially for a child who is more impulsive or has problems with self-control.
+If children hear that they are "bad" or "a brat", they may start to believe the assessment and fuel a self-fulfilling prophecy.
 But if you say, for example, "I'm disappointed in your bad behavior and have decided on a consequence", then you are firmly placing the emphasis on what they have done and not who they are.
-If you can then find a way to end it on a positive note, then the outcome will be even better.
+If you can then find a way to positively end the conflict, then the outcome will be even better.
 Reminding your child of those times when you've been proud of their good behavior, as well as offering a loving hug after a consequence, can motivate them to behave better the next time.

 The Rewards of Parenting

-Parenting must be very individualized to work well for each family, but the personal approach can also make it a very isolating experience.
-Methods that have worked for me may not work at all for another parent.
-I always love to hear comments and stories from other first time parents, because sharing the highs and lows can be a great source of comfort and support.
+Parenting works best when it is individualized for each family, but this approach can sometimes create an isolating experience.
+Methods that have worked well for me may not be as effective for other parents.
+I always love to hear comments and stories from other first-time parents, because sharing the highs and lows can be a great source of comfort and support.
 As parents, we are all in this crazy journey together - a tough, yet incredibly rewarding journey.